Mutt Lange: Early life

-Robert John Lange was born in Mufulira, Northern Rhodesia (today Zambia), and raised in Durban, South Africa.
-His German mother came from a prosperous family, and his South African father was a mining engineer.
-Nicknamed "Mutt" at an early age, Lange grew up a fan of country music, in particular the singer Slim Whitman.
+Robert John Lange was born in Mufulira, Northern Rhodesia (today Zambia), and grew up in Durban, South Africa.
+His parents are German.
+His mother came from a prosperous family and his father was a mining engineer.
+Nicknamed "Mutt" at an early age, he grew up a fan of country music, in particular the singer Slim Whitman.
 While studying at Belfast High School in what is now Mpumalanga province, he started a band in which he played rhythm guitar and sang harmonies.

 Career

-After his national service (1966–1967), Lange formed the band Sound Reason in 1969, together with James Borthwick, a South African TV, stage and film actor.
-In 1971, he started the group Hocus, recording one album and releasing five singles.
+After his national service (1966–1967), Lange formed the band Sound Reason in 1969, together with James Borthwick, a South African TV, stage, and film actor.
+In 1971, Lange began the group Hocus, recording one album and releasing five singles.

-In 1978, Lange wrote and produced Ipswich Town's FA Cup final single "Ipswich Get That Goal", his connection with the club being due to their South Africa-born player Colin Viljoen.
-The song is derived from a previous recording "Give That Thang To Me" by Paul Jones (1977), with some parts rearranged and new lyrics.

-Beginning production work in 1976, his first major hits came in October 1978 with the UK No. 1 single "Rat Trap" for The Boomtown Rats, followed in July 1979 with AC/DC's hard rock album Highway to Hell (#8 UK, No. 17 US).
+In 1978, Lange wrote and produced Ipswich Town's FA Cup Final single "Ipswich Get That Goal", his connection with the club due to their South Africa-born player Colin Viljoen.
+The song is derived from a previous recording, "Give That Thang to Me" by Paul Jones (1977), with some parts rearranged and new lyrics.
+Beginning production work in 1976, his first major hits came in October 1978 with the UK No. 1 single "Rat Trap" for the Boomtown Rats, followed in July 1979 with AC/DC's hard rock album Highway to Hell (No. 8 UK, No. 17 US).
 He produced a total of five albums for UK band City Boy from 1976 to 1979.

-He produced two more albums with AC/DC, including Back in Black (1980), which is, as of 2019, the second-best-selling album of all time.
-He also worked with rock group Foreigner with 4, and with Def Leppard on their hit albums, High 'n' Dry, Pyromania, Hysteria and Adrenalize co-writing most of the songs.
+He produced two more albums with AC/DC, including Back in Black (1980) which is, as of 2019, the second-best-selling album of all time.
+He also worked with rock group Foreigner on 4, and with Def Leppard on their hit albums, High 'n' Dry, Pyromania, Hysteria and Adrenalize, co-writing most of the songs.
 After Hysteria, Lange bowed out of working with Def Leppard.
-In 1999, he returned to working with them in a more limited role, co-writing three tracks for their album Euphoria.
-One of those songs, "Promises", was a Number 1 hit on the mainstream rock charts for the band.
+In 1999, he returned to working with them in a more limited role, co-writing three tracks for their album Euphoria, which spawned the single "Promises", a Number 1 hit on the mainstream rock charts.

-In 1991, he produced Bryan Adams's Waking Up the Neighbours, including co-writing "(Everything I Do) I Do It for You", for the Kevin Costner film Robin Hood: Prince of Thieves which, with 16 consecutive weeks at the top, from 7 July to 26 October 1991, holds the record for the longest number of consecutive weeks at Number 1 in the UK singles chart.
+In 1991, he produced Bryan Adams's Waking Up the Neighbours, including co-writing "(Everything I Do) I Do It for You" for the Kevin Costner film Robin Hood: Prince of Thieves which – with 16 consecutive weeks at the top from 7 July to 26 October 1991 – holds the record for the longest number of consecutive weeks at Number 1 in the UK singles chart.
 Lange produced the single "Make You" from the album Great Escape by Irish singer Tara Blaise which was released in May 2008.
 In the 2001 television film Hysteria – The Def Leppard Story, actor Anthony Michael Hall portrayed Lange.